 However, the FDA has also stated that the risk of developing type 2 diabetes is so remote that the benefits of statin medication outweigh the risks.
 Generally, these lawsuits claim Pfizer is liable under product liability law.
 Under product liability law, manufacturers and sellers have a duty to provide consumers with adequate warnings about the dangers associated with their products.
 Failing to do so can expose drug manufacturers to liability.

 If you or a loved one was sickened or hurt by Lipitor or another product a lawyer's assistance can be invaluable.
 Drug companies fight lawsuits with armies of professionals experienced at undermining claims.
 An experienced lawyer can help you present your strongest claim and better understand your opponant's stengths and weaknesses.
-Contact a local attorney for a free consultation to discuss your claim.
+Contact a local attorney today to discuss your claim.

 Contact a qualified product liability attorney to make sure your rights are protected.